MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/hybrid-navigation-render-page-hierachy.md

 ---
-title: "Use hybrid navigation to render page hierarchy for a portal | MicrosoftDocs"
+title: Render up to three levels of page hierarchy by using hybrid navigation
-description: "Instructions to use hybrid navigation to render page hierarchy for a portal."
+description: Learn how to use hybrid navigation to render page hierarchy for a portal.
 author: gitanjalisingh33msft
 ms.service: powerapps
 ms.topic: conceptual